Priax/Rust_Workshop/man/Basics.md

 fn means "func" (a function), main is main, print is print.
 <br> You shouldn't be too lost when typing in Rust.

-Don't worry if you don't understand everything at first, you can always come back here for more informations (be curious !)
+Don't worry if you don't understand everything in the workshop at first, you can always come back here for more informations (be curious !)

-You're encouraged to test any program your find in the courses.
+You're encouraged to test any program your find in the courses and to modify them.

 *I won't go over everything in Rust, but you're free to look at the documentation, there's a LOT to learn !*